1. Introduction to Shell and Bash#

-This lectures covers an introduction to Unix system, commands and the file system.
+This lectures covers an introduction to Unix file system, and Shell/Bash commands.

 Attribution The content of this lecture are modified from three excellent sources: Introduction to Bash (Shell) from Earth Lab CU Boulder; Intro to Unix from Columbia University; and The Unix Shell from Software Carpentry.